openedx/edx-platform/userdocs/source/create_html_component.rst

 3. Enter the information that you want, and then click **Save.**

- *Note If you want to enter links to other pages or to images or to edit the HTML  directly, switch to the HTML tab.*
+*Note: If you want to enter links to other pages or to images or to edit the HTML  directly, switch to the HTML tab.*

+.. raw:: latex

+      \newpage %

 **To create a basic HTML component that includes a template you can use:**

 1. Under **Add New Component,** click **html** and then click **Announcement.**